 When I talk about the machine, I mean concrete things.

-Organizational design that matches how the company operates today, not how it happened to grow yesterday.
-Real reporting lines.
-Defined roles.
-A management layer that manages.
+Organizational design that matches how the company operates today, not how it happened to grow yesterday, with real reporting lines, defined roles, and a management layer that actually manages.

-Financial infrastructure beyond basic accounting.
-Budget governance.
-Program-level cost tracking.
-Forecasting that informs decisions instead of decorating board decks.
-Reporting the leadership team uses every week, not every quarter.
+Financial infrastructure beyond basic accounting: budget governance, program-level cost tracking, forecasting that informs decisions instead of decorating board decks, reporting the leadership team uses every week instead of every quarter.

-Talent operations beyond recruiting and compliance.
-Workforce planning.
-Career development.
-Retention strategy.
-Performance management that does what it should to retain the best talent.
+Talent operations beyond recruiting and compliance: workforce planning, career development, retention strategy, performance management that actually does what it should to keep your best people.

 Business processes that are documented, repeatable, and owned by somebody specific.
 Not tribal knowledge.
 Not "ask Sarah, she knows how we do that."